PseudoSky/chrome-prefabs/README.md

 # Chrome Prefabs

-### Browser navigation with organization based on domain prefixes.
+Browser navigation with organization based on domain prefixes.
+Original idea, and implementation in < 1 hour (No modification since)

 ## Light Example (Usually way more than 31)